Avaiga/taipy-doc/docs/relnotes.md

      _last_edit_date_ must be used instead.
    - The _edition_in_progress_ attribute of data nodes is now deprecated.<br/>
      _edit_in_progress_ must be used instead.
+   - The data node of a scenario or a pipeline can now be accessed from the scenario and pipeline level.

 ## Enterprise edition: 1.1